 Generations of glamour

-As a proud Macau local, Nuno Lopes was raised by loving parents as the eldest out of three siblings.
+As a proud Macao local, Nuno Lopes was raised by loving parents as the eldest out of three siblings.
 His parents were always supportive of his ambitions and never pushed him to be or do anything he did not want.
 This stable background has allowed Lopes’ fashion line to flourish over the years.

 From the start, Lopes’ education began at Dom Bosco primary school where he studied for the first six years.
-Then he continued on to Yuet Wah secondary all boys’ school.
+Then he continued on to Yuet Wah secondary all-boys’ school.
 Although he was a diligent student, the Priest recommended him to transfer after just one year.
 From there he finished his remaining secondary education at St. Joseph’s School.

-At a fresh age of 15, Lopes moved from Macau to the England to pursue his higher education at St Neots Community College for three years.
+At a fresh age of 15, Lopes moved from Macao to England to pursue his higher education at St Neots Community College for three years.
 By age 18, he had made his way to Hertfordshire, England to complete a two-year course in fashion and clothing at Oaklands College.
 He then went on to Middlesex University to attain his BA degree in Fashion Design.

-Lopes displayed a talent for sketching from a young age, however it was the women in his life that enhanced his interest toward fashion.
+Lopes displayed a talent for sketching from a young age, however, it was the women in his life that enhanced his interest toward fashion.
 One of Lopes’ fondest childhood memories is of the time his grandmother handmade a Halloween costume for him.
 It marked the first time he laid eyes on a sewing machine.
 Immediately captivated by it, the young Lopes thought to himself, ‘How amazing is this machine…a simple tool for making clothes that you can express yourself with.’

-In addition, his mother, who placed third in the 1985 Miss Macau pageant, contributed to his lavish fashion sense and love for glamorous designs – a love clearly on display in the National Costume outfit that Lopes tailor-made for his sister, Debora Oliveira, who represented Macao at Miss Grand International this past October.
+In addition, his mother, who placed third in the 1985 Miss Macao pageant, contributed to his lavish fashion sense and love for glamorous designs – a love clearly on display in the National Costume outfit that Lopes tailor-made for his sister, Debora Oliveira, who represented Macao at Miss Grand International this past October.

 From his many pieces, it’s obvious that gold is entwined into every piece within Lopes’ design since his first fashion show, a representation of the glitz and glamour of his hometown.
 Having lived away from Macao since his teenage years, incorporating gold into his collections helped him cope with feelings of homesickness.
 It is a thread that will continue to run through his work as it evolves over time.
 Gold also reminds Lopes of his most admired designer, the late Gianni Versace; Versace being one of his favourite fashion brands.